Dodge Township, Ford County, Kansas

 Dodge Township is a township in Ford County, Kansas, United States.
 As of the 2000 census, its population was 899.

 Geography

 Dodge Township covers an area of 27.18 sqmi and surrounds most of Dodge City (the county seat).
 According to the USGS, it contains one cemetery, Greencrest Memorial Garden.

 Demographics

-2020 census

 As of the 2020 census, there were 683 people, 299 households, and 230 families residing in the township.